jony24a/python-car-game-main/README.md

 The "Car Game By Jonatan Novoa" delivers an engaging and challenging gaming experience.
 With its fast-paced gameplay, intuitive controls, and progressively increasing difficulty, players are drawn into an immersive world of traffic navigation.
 Interactive features like collision detection and scoring system add depth to the gameplay, while the user-friendly interface ensures accessibility for players of all skill levels.
 Overall, the game showcases creativity and innovation in design, offering hours of entertainment for gaming enthusiasts.

+# Data Dictioonary

+In the context of the "Car Game By Jonatan Novoa," a data dictionary might include the following:

+1. PlayerVehicle Class:

+- "image": Represents the image of the player-controlled vehicle.
+rect: Represents the rectangular area occupied by the player's vehicle on the screen.
+x: Represents the x-coordinate of the player's vehicle.
+y: Represents the y-coordinate of the player's vehicle.
+Vehicle Class:

+image: Represents the image of a non-player vehicle.
+rect: Represents the rectangular area occupied by a non-player vehicle on the screen.
+x: Represents the x-coordinate of a non-player vehicle.
+y: Represents the y-coordinate of a non-player vehicle.
+speed: Represents the speed of a non-player vehicle.
+score: Represents the player's score in the game.
+Main Script (juego.py):

+width: Represents the width of the game window.
+height: Represents the height of the game window.
+screen: Represents the Pygame display surface.
+player_group: Represents the group containing the player's vehicle sprite.
+vehicle_group: Represents the group containing non-player vehicle sprites.
+clock: Represents the Pygame clock object for managing frame rate.
+fps: Represents the target frames per second for the game.
+gameover: Represents the flag indicating whether the game is over.
+running: Represents the flag indicating whether the game is running.

 # Flowchart

 ```mermaid